aimms/documentation/dataexchange/mapping.rst

 Row-based Table mapping elements
 =================================

-For files types like CSV, Parquet, Excel and SQLite, data is organized in tables or collection of tables.
+For files types like CSV/TSV, Parquet, Excel and SQLite, data is organized in tables or collection of tables.
 This makes these table-based mapping simple and the same for all these file types.

 The root of the mapping specifies the file type.
 These are the possible roots of a row based table mappings

-* the ``AimmsCSVMapping`` element for CSV files
+* the ``AimmsCSVMapping`` element for CSV/TSV files.
+The Data Exchange library will output a TSV file if the file extension is .tsv, or CSV otherwise.
 * the ``AimmsParquetMapping`` element for Parquet files
 * the ``AimmsExcelMapping`` element for Excel files (.xlsx)
 * the ``AimmsDatabaseMapping`` element for SQLite files (.db)